 The Butternut Creek Nature Reserve is a project to rewild a 150-acre farm property purchased near Moose Creek, ON.
 It will promote ecological diversity, habitat restoration, climate resiliency, and reforestation in the area.

-Historically part of the traditional lands of the Huron-Wendat, the Mohawk and the Audenosaunee (Iroquois). the site was colonized by the Johnsons around the time of Confederation.
-After being cleared of its maple, hemlock, and cedar woods, the fertile land supported a thriving Aryshire dairy farm and later crop farming.
+Located on the traditional, overlapping territories of the Haudenosaunee Confederacy, including the Five Nations of the St. Lawrence watershed, as well as the Huron-Wendat and Algonquin Anishinaabe Peoples of the Ottawa River Valley, the the site was colonized by the Johnsons around the time of Confederation.
+After being cleared of its maple, hemlock, and cedar woods, the fertile land supported a Aryshire dairy farm and later crop farming.
 In the 1980’s it was purchased by Richard Warnock, a hydraulics engineer with a farming background, and his wife Jean who ran it as a Welsh pony breeding operation while allowing some parts of the farm to slowly return to nature.
-Now the plan is to actively continue the re-wilding of the property, using human intervention and assistance to optimize habitat development and biodiversity.
+Now the plan is to actively continue the re-wilding of the property, using human intervention to optimize habitat development and biodiversity, while working a significant portion of the property as a farm.

 Along the way we’ll be exploring some of the issues around land-sharing and land-sparing as well as working through questions such as